Nebula-Mya/Descryption/NOTES.md

 > slime mold sigil is names 'split'
 >
 > need extra blank cards on the sides to prevent crashes, they wont get drawn (zones 0 and 6)
+>
+> when sacrificing, call card.sacc() and move it to graveyard, replacing it with a blank card with same zone